Judith Adem Owigar

 Judith Adem Owigar (born 1985) is a Kenyan tech entrepreneur and activist, known for promoting gender diversity in the African technology sector.
-She is also the co-founder and president of AkiraChix, an organization aimed at empowering women through technology.
+She is also the co-founder and president of AkiraChix, an organization aimed at empowering women through technology and founder of JuaKali Workforce, a platform that connects youth to short term jobs in Kenya's informal sector.
+In addition, Owigar works with UN-Habitat as a consultant on major issues.